slinklive/HopX.js/README.md

 # HopXJS
 HopXJS is a more modern and faster webserver, it has live editing, built-in handling with HTML files &amp; easy-to-use functions

-(HopX is no-where near complete and most likely has a v2 coming, but this is it for now)
+(HopXJS is no-where near complete and most likely has a v2 coming, but this is it for now)

 **Pre-coding requirements**